phaserjs/phaser/README.md

 * BitmapData.setHSL now accepts 0 as a valid parameter (thanks @FracturedShader #2209)
 * Force the usage of typescript 1.4.1 in the package.json so that the TypeScript defs with comments is rebuilt properly again (thanks @vulvulune #2198)
 * A tiny logic update in the StateManager (thanks @jaminscript #2151)
+* The Style object passed in to Phaser.Text is now cloned instead of referenced.
+This means you can adjust single Text instances without invaliding other Text objects using the same style object (thanks @asyncanup #2267)

 ### Bug Fixes